Francesco601/AWESOME-Operating-System-Resources/README.md

 - <a href="https://github.com/kernkonzept/l4re-core"> l4re-core </a>  Operating system and hypervisor for security/safety-critical and virtualization-enabled applications.
 - <a href="https://github.com/managarm/managarm"> Managarm </a>  Pragmatic microkernel-based OS with fully asynchronous I/O
 - <a href="https://github.com/mentos-team/MentOS"> MentOS </a>  An educational 32-bit Linux-like Operating System.
+- <a href="http://www.menuetos.net/"> Menuet OS </a> An OS in development for PC.
+Written entirely in Assembly (32 and 64 bit)
 - <a href="https://mimiker.ii.uni.wroc.pl/"> Mimimiker </a> A Simple, unix-like operating system for education and research purposes.
 MIPS microkernel.
 - <a href="https://github.com/minoca/os"> Minoca </a>  General purpose OS, written in C
 - <a href="https://github.com/Meulengracht/MollenOS"> MollenOS </a>  MollenOS/Vali is a modern operating system that is built with focus on abstraction and a modular design, allowing anyone to port it to any architecture.
 It currently targets the x86-32 and x86-64 platforms.
+- <a href="https://www.morphos-team.net/intro"> Morphos </a> Includes a high-performace just-in.time compiler that emulates the 68k family of processors and thereby allows to transparently execute legacy applications developed for the Commodore Ax00 seris of computers.
 - <a href="https://github.com/nanovms/nanos"> Nanos </a>  Unikernel that is linux-compatible, written in C
 - <a href="https://notin.tokyo/nesos/"> Nesos </a>  An OS for the Nintendo Entertainment System!
 - <a href="https://github.com/NodeOS/NodeOS"> NodeOS </a> An OS using NodeJS and Linux